long-exposure/potsbliz-src/README.md

 # Call control via command line interface

-There is command line tool available, that allows call setup like this:
+There is a command line tool available, that allows call setup like this:

     $ sudo potsbliz -h
     $ sudo potsbliz offhook